10 tips for finding buyers on the European cocoa market

 Ask yourself what kind of cocoa you produce or want to produce.
-Be aware of the fact that European buyers are increasingly looking for cacao which is different, not just for bulk.
-They are looking for specific flavours and nuances in fragrance and texture.
+Be aware of the fact that European buyers are increasingly looking for cocoa that is different, not just for bulk.
+They are looking for specific flavours, origins and nuances in fragrance and texture.

-There is, for example, an increasing demand for fine flavour (or specialty) cocoa.
-In this niche market, smaller quantities of more expensive quality cocoa are traded.
+For example, there is an increasing demand for fine flavour (or specialty) cocoa.
+This is a niche market in which smaller quantities of more expensive quality cocoa are traded.
 Investigate this market.
-Note that the combination with storytelling and traceability is important here.
+Note that the combination of origin and variety with storytelling and traceability is important here.

-Identify the European countries which offer the best opportunities for your cocoa.
-Then find out which type of company buys your type of cocoa.
+Identify the European countries which offer the most opportunities for your cocoa, then find out which type of company buys your cocoa.
 Promising target markets include:

-- Read our study of Fine flavour cocoa.
+- Read our study about fine flavour cocoa.

-- By identifying the other exporters on your target markets and to whom they are selling, you can get a good idea of who the market players are.
+- By identifying the other exporters in your target markets and to whom they are selling, you can get a good idea of who the market players are.

-- Take a look at our study of doing business with European buyers of cocoa.
+- Take a look at our study about doing business with European buyers of cocoa.

 - Visit our website for more market information from the European cocoa sector.

-If you focus on the premium, speciality or fine flavour market segments, direct trade is the preferred channel.
-Try to find speciality bean-to-bar makers, chocolate stores, chocolatiers or bakeries on your target markets.
+If you focus on the premium, specialty or fine flavour market segments, direct trade is the preferred channel.
+Try to find speciality bean-to-bar makers, chocolate stores, chocolatiers or bakeries in your target markets.

-Check out the websites of chocolate makers and cocoa processors in Europe (large and small).
-This strategy is a good way of finding out where they buy their cocoa and what kind of cocoa they use.
+Check out the websites of chocolate makers and cocoa processors in Europe (big and small).
+This is a good way of finding out where they buy their cocoa and what kind of cocoa they use.

-- Find out which from which market channels you can choose when looking for buyers in Europe.
+- Find out which market channels there are to choose from when looking for buyers in Europe.

 Once you have defined your product, your buyer profile and your preferred market channel, it is time to look for buyers.
 A good place to start is in your existing business network.
-If you already process your products locally, for example, ask your processor(s) with whom they work.
+If you already process your products locally, for example, ask your processor(s) who they work with.
 Try and expand your network this way.
 Personal recommendations work well.

-- Contact European companies that are based in your country (see Tip 11).
+- Contact European companies that are based in your country (see point 9).

-- Look for certification bodies, product associations and cocoa magazines that list companies in the cocoa sector online.
-See, for example, the websites of ICCO, Eurococoa or Cocoamerchants.
+- Look for certification bodies, product associations and cocoa magazines that list companies in the cocoa sector online, for example the websites of ICCO, Eurococoa or Cocoamerchants.

 Some of these associations provide member lists, which could include potential clients.
-They also provide a lot of relevant information about the worldwide and European cocoa market.
+They also provide a lot of relevant information about the worldwide and European cocoa markets.

-Also visit the websites of national associations, such as the Royal Belgian Association of the Chocolate, Praline, Biscuit and Confectionary Industry (Choprabisco).
-Choprabisco has published a list of Belgian praline and chocolate companies.
+Also visit the websites of national associations, such as the Royal Belgian Association of the Biscuit, Chocolate, Pralines and Confectionary (ChoPraBisCo).
+ChoPraBisCo has published a list of Belgian praline and chocolate companies.

-Have a look at the website of the Vereniging voor de Bakkerij- en Zoetwarenindustrie (VBZ), which represents Dutch companies producing and selling bakery and confectionary products.
-On their website, you can find a member list, which includes many different companies working with cocoa.
+Have a look at the website of the Vereniging voor de Bakkerij- en Zoetwarenindustrie (VBZ).
+VBZ represents Dutch companies that produce and sell bakery and confectionary products.
+On their website you can find a member list, which includes many different companies that work with cocoa.

 - Consider becoming part of a trade association.
-This strategy lends you credibility and helps you to build up your network.
+This lends you credibility and helps you build up your network.

-Your country’s embassy on your target market(s) could help you to find potential buyers and or identify the competition.
-It usually has a commercial attaché to help you with your enquiries.
+Your country’s embassy in your target market(s) could help you find potential buyers and/or identify the competition.
+They usually have a commercial attaché to help you with your enquiries.

-- To find out whether your country has an embassy in your target country, go to the Embassy Worldwide website.
+- To find out if your country has an embassy in your target country, go to the Embassy Worldwide website.

 Trade fairs provide an excellent opportunity to meet potential customers.
 Visit or exhibit at trade fairs.
 Interesting trade fairs are:

-Meeting buyers face to face is essential for building trust and for sharing information as well as experiences.
-But make sure that you prepare your trade fair visit thoroughly by:
+Meeting buyers face to face is essential for building trust and sharing information and experiences.
+However, make sure you prepare your trade fair visit thoroughly by: